 Mount Hotham Alpine Resort is located toward the southern end of the Great Dividing Range, approximately 365 kilometres north-east of Melbourne and 520 kilometres south-west of Canberra.
 Mount Hotham is the highest of all the Victorian alpine resorts with a summit elevation of 1861 metres above sea level (asl).
 The area is comprised of sharp and slightly rounded peaks connected by ridgelines, incised by steep watercourses and gullies.
-The resort is located at the headwaters of four major river catchments, the Kiewa, Mitta Mitta, Dargo (Mitchell) and Ovens.
+The resort is located at the headwaters of four major river catchments: the Kiewa, Mitta Mitta, Dargo (Mitchell) and Ovens.
 The resort encompasses an area of approximately 3,030 hectares, the majority of which is Crown Land, and is bounded on all sides by the Alpine National Park.

-The average annual precipitation, including snowfall and rainfall is over 1450 millimetres.
+The average annual precipitation, including snowfall and rainfall, is over 1450 millimetres.
 Snowfalls that create and maintain a persistent snow cover usually begin about mid-June and continue intermittently until early September.

 The urban area within the resort supports administrative, retail and commercial business as well as a large variety of accommodation.
-There are approximately 4300 beds within the resort.
+There are approximately 4,300 beds within the resort.
 The village population, and consequent demand for water, is highly seasonal.
 At the 2016 census, Hotham Heights recorded a permanent population of 196.
-There were 389,401 visitor days recorded during the 2018 winter season; 368,313 and 328,602 during 2017 and 2016 respectively.
-The Mount Hotham Resort Management Board (MHARMB) is the statutory authority under the Crown Land (Reserves) Act 1978, and the Alpine Resorts (Management) Act 1997.
-The Alpine Resorts (Management) Act 1997 states the MHARMB is to provide services within the resort including water supply.
+There were 313,341 visitor days recorded during the 2019 winter season, with 389,401 and 368,313 in 2018 and 2017 respectively.
+The Mount Hotham Alpine Resort Management Board (RMB) is the statutory authority under the Crown Land (Reserves) Act 1978, and the Alpine Resorts (Management) Act 1997.
+The Alpine Resorts (Management) Act 1997 states the RMB is to provide services within the resort including water supply.